tarantool/doc/doc/1.7/book/app_server/launching_app.rst

 .. code-block:: bash

-   # create a temporary container and run it the interactive mode
+   # create a temporary container and run it in interactive mode
    $ docker run --rm -t -i tarantool/tarantool

 To run Tarantool with our application, we can say: